kraemer-lab/GRAPEVNE/docs/guides/user-interface/submodules.md

 ## Build a workflow

-Drag the `Filter` and `Aggregate` modules onto the Canvas and connect the output of the `Filter` module to the input of the `Aggregate` module.
+Drag the `Filter` and `AggregateByMonth` modules onto the Canvas and connect the output of the `Filter` module to the input of the `AggregateByMonth` module.
 This will create a simple workflow that filters the data for a specific country and then aggregates the data by month.
 However, notice that we have not provided any data as input, or done anything with the output... at least not yet.
 Your basic workflow at this point should look as follows:

 ![Sub-workflow](images/basic_workflow.png)